Life in Sunnyside, Queens

 A mix of rowhouses and six-story apartments built in the 1920s and ’30s dot the cityscape, but the neighborhood is most known for its lush, well-kept gardens.

-The south side of Sunnyside takes on a grittier feel, while the north side, also the location of Sunnyside Gardens – one of the first planned communities in the US – takes on the charm.
-Private residences boast both front and rear gardens, which lend a very suburban feel to this district.
+The south side of Sunnyside takes on a grittier feel, while the north side, also the location of Sunnyside Gardens––one of the first planned communities in the US––takes on the charm.
+Private residences feature both front and rear gardens, which lend a very suburban feel to this district.
 Rental apartments have private terraces.
 Anyone living in this historic enclave automatically gains access to the community-managed Sunnyside Park, a private gathering place for the area’s residents since 1926.

 Plenty of eateries and pubs have set up shop here.
-The Dog and Duck is a front runner for Irish fare; Day Boat is excellent for Peruvian seafood, and TakeSushi puts out traditional Japanese dishes.
-For casual Italian or a simple New York slice, there’s Marabella, and Cemitas El Tigre is the place for tacos, burritos and Mexican sandwiches.
-Count on buying local every Saturday at the Sunnyside Greenmarket – open from 8 am. until 2 p.m. and located at Skillman Ave between 42nd and 43rd Streets.
+TakeSushi puts out excellent sushi and traditional Japanese dishes.
+For casual Italian or a simple New York slice, there’s Marabella, and Cemitas El Tigre is the place for quesadillas, burritos and other Mexican favorites.
+Count on buying local every Saturday at the Sunnyside Greenmarket – open from 8 am. until 3 p.m. and located at Skillman Ave between 42nd and 43rd Streets.

-Take a walk with us through this Queens neighborhood!
+Take a walk with us through Sunnyside, Queens!

 Many thanks to Eric Barao for the photos in this post.